Our evidence-based analysis of Noopept features

 Noopept is a powerful synthetic nootropic with proven cognitive enhancement and neuroprotective properties.

-Noopept was developed in Russia in the mid-1990s and continues to be used there as a prescription treatment for a variety of cognitive disorders, including traumatic brain injury, cerebral vascular insufficiency, and age-related cognitive decline.
+Noopept was developed in Russia in the mid-1990s and continues to be prescribed there to treat various cognitive disorders, including traumatic brain injury, cerebral vascular insufficiency, and age-related cognitive decline.

 Noopept is unregulated in both the US and Canada.